 Ministry of Science and Education is the issuing institution.
 The Curriculum for Physical Education for Grammar Schools includes: I. Purpose and Goal; II.
-Program Content: 1.
-Basic Program, 2.
-Supplementary Program: Physical and Health Care Framework for pupils and students who, for health reasons, must have a special program, Physical Education, Program for students in the period of health recovery; 3.
+Programme Content: 1.
+Basic Programme, 2.
+Supplementary Programme: Physical and Health Care Framework for pupils and students who, for health reasons, must have a special programme, Physical Education, Programme for students in the period of health recovery; 3.
 Didactical instructions.